 2018 Milner Award Lecture given by Professor Marta Kwiatkowska.

-Using illustrative examples, this lecture will give an overview of the role that probabilistic modelling and verification can play in a variety of applications, including robotics, security, medical devices and DNA computing.
-It will also describe recent developments towards model synthesis, which aims to devise a system model that satisfies a given requirement, and is therefore correct by construction.
-Finally, challenges in verification of deep learning systems will be outlined, and how these may be overcome.
+Using illustrative examples, this lecture gave an overview of the role that probabilistic modelling and verification can play in a variety of applications, including security, medical devices, self-driving cars and DNA computing.
+It also described recent developments towards model synthesis, which aims to build these systems so that they are correct by construction.
+Finally, it explored the problems of ensuring that systems that rely on learning will behave correctly, both in situations that they have seen in training, and in situations that they haven’t.

 Attending this event